What Are Pet-Proof Blinds?

 - Avoid dangling cords.
 Not only are they attractive prey for your pet, but they’re also a danger to them and your kids.
 Even dogs want to chew and pull cords.
 Cordless options are the way to go.
 The Humane Society even warns that your pet can strangle themselves by getting the cord around their neck or choke on the pull piece that they’ve gnawed off the end.
 Plus, cordless looks classy.
 They’re more streamlined and modern.

-- Consider an opaque window treatmentif your dog just can’t help but let the mailman know every single day that he’s in his territory.
+- Consider an opaque window treatment if your dog just can’t help but let the mailman know every single day that he’s in his territory.
 Many window coverings provide full coverage.
 You can, of course, leave window coverings partly open while you’re not home, eliminating some of the problems for dogs.
+Solar shades or even window films can be a great solution.

 - Give your cat a designated window.
 If you have a cat and wish to avoid the issue of finding pet-proof blinds altogether, consider giving your cat a designated window to look outdoors.
-Either keep the window bare or install a window covering that allows them to view outside.
+Either keep the window bare or install a window covering that allows them to view outside such as a shade you can open to leave an clear view from the bottom.
 You can even install a cat bed on the window ledge.

 All of our pet-friendly solutions can be customized to meet your unique needs.
 No matter which style you choose, one of our design consultants will work with you to make sure your new window coverings match your desires while keeping your pets safe.

-My Pet Has Already Damaged My Blinds.
+My Pet Has Already Damaged My blinds, shades, shutters, or drapes.
 What Now?

-Galaxy Draperies can help replace or repair your window treatments.
-If you ordered from us, give us a call.
+If you purchased from us, give us a call.
 We have warranty information we can discuss and figure out together what the next steps should be.

-If you didn’t order from us, let us help!
-Our in-home consultants can work with you to figure out what pet-proof blinds or window coverings will best fit your budget, your style, and your pet’s unique needs or tendencies.
-Contact Galaxy Draperies today!
-We look forward to working with you to design your dream window coverings.
+If you didn’t order from us, let’s design new!
+Our Design Consultants can work with you to figure out what pet-proof blinds or window coverings will best fit your budget, your style, and your pet’s unique needs or tendencies.
+Simply fill out the form below and we’ll be in touch.